Mission 8 Flight

 The payload customers of this trip featured users from NASA’s Johnson Space Center, employees from a small commercial communications firm, and the first European customers from the German national space agency, the DLR.
 “Mannequin Skywalker,” Blue Origin’s beloved test dummy, made his second trip flying to conduct astronaut telemetry and scientific studies.

 The flight also served research purposes for both NASA and the DLR.

-Blue Origin is excited to share its upcoming test flights as they move forward toward making human spaceflight accessable.
+Blue Origin is excited to share its upcoming test flights as they move forward toward making human spaceflight accessible.
 They’ve been developing a rocket factory locally, right here in Cape Canaveral.
-Maybe we’ll be able to watch Blue Origin’s rockets launch in our very own back yards by the end of 2018.
+Maybe we’ll be able to watch Blue Origin’s rockets launch in our very own backyards soon..